Rush Rhees Library, River Campus

 All students are required to complete the following courses:

-- Preservation I
+- History of Photography I

-- Preservation II
+- History of Photography II